 Color is a powerful and often underutilized tool in our day to day lives.
 It has the power to make the bland become appealing, boring become inspiring and has the ability to excite our eyes and senses.
+Below we will even go over some color websites for designers.
 It allows organizations and brands to differentiate from each other.
 It allows us to craft a story visually before the first words are spoken.
-It allows us to create that identity that makes us different, special and unique.
+When applied to websites, color allows us to create that identity that makes us different, special and unique.

 The dictionary definition of color is “a phenomenon of light (such as red, brown, pink, or gray) or visual perception that enables one to differentiate otherwise identical objects”.

 While I can spend hours on the philosophy of color, I would much rather spend my time focusing on the elements of why color is important in everything we do.
 I decided to bring the concept “down to earth” and how marketing and branding can make a true impact if done correctly… visually!

 The usage of color is more than adding a visual pop to a web page, handout or banner.
 Did you know that there is a psychology behind what we see and how that makes us feel?
 Let’s take the idea of color further and specifically talk about groups of colors and how you can apply Color Theory to your life and business.